thigcampos/ivim/README.md

-# ios-dev-starter-nvim
+# iVim

-This a repository with a sample config that provides all features required to develop iOS and macOS apps in Neovim.
+This a repository with a sample config that provides all features required to develop iOS and macOS apps in Neovim, forked from [wojciech-kulik/ios-dev-starter-nvim](https://github.com/wojciech-kulik/ios-dev-starter-nvim).

 ## Requirements